The Delaware

 Yes.
 We encourage residents to bring belongings or mementos that have special meaning.
 All personal items must be approved in advance before they are brought into the Home.

-If a resident requires specialized transportation and assistance, the Veterans Home does provide transportation to local medical appointments
+If a resident requires specialized transportation and assistance, the Veterans Home provides transportation to local medical appointments

 Yes.
 Tours must be scheduled in advance and visitors must abide by all COVID-19 testing and safety precautions.
 Please call our admissions office at (302) 424-8572 for more details.